degeneratehyperbola/impostor-bot/readme.md

 }
 ```

 The `example.py` file contains the bot's initialization code (e.g. connecting the bot), most of the instructions definitions, the command prompt itself and consequent keyboard interupts handling and such.
-You can add custom own commands there since most of them are there.
+You can add custom commands in `example.py` since all of them are registered there.

 ## What is a command and how to add one
-A command/instruction is a Python function that executes when the command is invoked and an alias that associates with it and using which the command is indexed.
+A command/instruction is a Python function that executes when the command is invoked and an alias associated with it and using which the command is indexed.
 The function can be either generic or asynchronous.

 ```py
 list_of_cmds = {'help': help_fn, 'join': join_channel_fn}